Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-general-tests.rst

 The auditor MUST carry out a total of 30 tests:

-* 15 'Inside' tests, whereby 2 identical requests are made and the second request is within 30 seconds of the first.
+* 15 Inside tests, whereby 2 identical requests are made and the second request is within 30 seconds of the first.
-* 15 'Outside' tests, whereby 2 identical requests are made and the second request is more than 30 seconds after the first.
+* 15 Outside tests, whereby 2 identical requests are made and the second request is more than 30 seconds after the first.

 The Inside tests MUST result in 15 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and the Outside” tests MUST result in 30 Total_Item_Investigations, 30 Total_Item_Requests, 15 Unique_Item_Investigations and 15 Unique_Item_Requests, for a total of 45 Total_Item_Investigations, 45 Total_Item_Requests, 30 Unique_Item_Investigations and 30 Unique_Item_Requests.